A method to construct exponential families by representation theory: Examples

-In this subsection, we realize Bernoulli distribution on $\{\pm 1\}$ and categorical distribution on $\{1,\cdots, n\}$ by using a signature representation of $\{\pm 1\}$ and a natural representation of the symmetric group respectively. \begin{proposition} Put $G=\{\pm 1\}$ and $H=\{1\}$.
-Let $\rho:\{\pm 1\}\to \R^\times$ be the signature representation.
-Then $v_0=1$ is $H$-fixed, and by our method, we obtain Bernoulli distribution as follows:
+In this subsection, we realize the families of Bernoulli distributions on $\{\pm 1\}$ and categorical distributions on $\{1,\cdots, n\}$ by using the signature representation of $\{\pm 1\}$ and a natural representation of the symmetric group, respectively. \begin{proposition} Put $G=\{\pm 1\}$ and $H=\{1\}$.
+Let $\rho\colon \{\pm 1\}\to \R^\times$ be the signature representation.
+Then $v_0:=1$ is $H$-fixed, and by our method, we obtain the family of Bernoulli distributions on $\{ \pm 1\}$,